 Beaver was thought primarly to work together with Karamba3D, but receives raw structural data and can be used with any FEA plug-in inside Grasshopper environment (Such as ix-Cube and Koala).
 With this workflow, one can develop a parametric design process that goes from architectural conception to structural detailing in one single software interface.
 This process can be usefull for both complex parametric structures and ruled modular traditional structures, allowing the user to optimize structural arrangement, sections and connections based on a consolidated structural safety limit state code.

 This plugin is being provided as a beta version, and pretends to be oficially presented at the Word Conference on Timber Engineering (WCTE) 2020, Santiago, Chile.
-If you detect any bugs or innacuracies please let us know.
-A second updated beta version will be uploaded very soon, along with example files and a tutorial.
+The provided example file will be weekly exaplained in short videos, wich will also provide more advanced information.